K2Documentation/K2Documentation.Samples.JavascriptBroker.OData/README.md

-# K2 TypeScript Broker Template
+# K2 TypeScript Broker OData Sample

-This is demonstrates best-practices for developing a K2 Broker using TypeScript.
+This demonstrates how to develop a K2 Broker using OData.

 # Features

   - Full object model intellisense for making development easier
-  - Sample broker code that accesses jsonplaceholder.
+  - Sample broker code that accesses OData v4.
-  - Sample unit tests with mocks and code coverage.
+  - Sample unit tests.
   - RollupJS configuration for TypeScript.

 ## Getting Started